uswds/uswds-proposals/proposals/_proposal-template.md

 - Will users of any assistive technologies struggle with this component?
   List any potential risks for users of keyboard navigation, screen readers, zoom magnification, voice command, etc.
-- Are there any audiences that might struggle with this component?
+- Are there any other audiences that might struggle with this component?
 - Describe how this component might become inaccessible.

 ## 4. Stakeholders